xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [06/2024] Our workshop proposal entitled "DIFA: Deep Learning-based Image Fusion and Its Applications" has been accepted by the [British Machine Vision Conference (BMVC) 2024](https://bmvc2024.org/), which will be held in Glassgow, UK, on 25th - 28th November 2024.
 More details will come soon.

 [06/2024] Invited to give a talk on 6th June at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
-I introduced Fusion Intelligence and shared my fellowship experience.
+I introduced my research and shared my fellowship experience.

-[05/2024] I will establish and lead the Fusion Intelligence Lab at the Department of Computer Science, University of Exeter.

 [05/2024] I am co-organizing a special issue entitled "Multi-source and Multi-domain Data Fusion and Enhancement: Methods, Evaluation, and Applications" in Frontiers in Neurorobotics.
 Please submit your manuscript if you are interested.
 More details can be found [[here]](https://www.frontiersin.org/research-topics/64494/multi-source-and-multi-domain-data-fusion-and-enhancement-methods-evaluation-and-applications).